Skip to Content

 If you want the potential to participate: Sit in the front row chairs around the circular part of the stage, or on an aisle.

-If you want to be less likely to be roped into anything: Snag one of the booth seats on the outside of the theater or even second-level balcony seats.
+If you want anonymity: Snag one of the booth seats on the outside of the theater or even second-level balcony seats.
 You’ll still have a great view of everything, without having crosshairs on you.

-Albeit physically uncomfortable, I thought the pew seating at the back of the stage was amazing.
-I was often inches away from the cast, had several low-key performer interactions, and felt as though I was part of the show.
+Although physically uncomfortable, I thought the pews at the back of the stage were amazing.
+I was inches away from the cast, had several low-key interactions with performers, and felt as though I was part of the show.

 View-wise, there isn’t a bad seat in the house.

-Tickets to Atomic Saloon start at $99 if you buy directly from their website, however, I was able to score a slight deal by purchasing on Vegas.com.
+Tickets start at $109 if you buy directly from their website; however, I was able to score a slight deal by purchasing on Vegas.com (at this moment $64).

-Although some of the attempts at humor “missed the mark”, Atomic Saloon was one of the more engaging shows I’ve been to in Las Vegas.
+Although some of the attempts at humor “missed the mark”, Atomic Saloon was one of the more engaging shows I’ve been to.

-That being said, this show is wildly inappropriate.
+That said, the show is wildly inappropriate.
 If you don’t like crude jokes, male butt cheeks, female butt cheeks, or sexual content in general, I’d recommend skipping this one and hitting something by Cirque du Soleil instead.

 Especially if you’re looking for something fun to do as a couple, put Atomic Saloon under consideration – It’s a show you won’t soon forget.